MauroDataMapper/docs/docs/rest-api/authentication.md

         "applicationAdministrationSession": true
     }
     ```
+---

 ## Logout

 Every session should ideally be closed manually, rather than leaving it to expire through inactivity.
 In order to close a user session, you should
- call the logout endpoint, again including the `JSESSIONID` cookie as part of the request headers
+ call the logout endpoint, again including the `JSESSIONID` cookie as part of the request headers:

 <endpoint class="get">/api/authentication/logout</endpoint>

-The response should include the status `204: No Content`, and the successful response will be empty.
+The response should include the status `204: No Content` and the successful response will be empty.

+---